jj5/kickass-crypto/README.md

 so that you can verify you haven't accidentally introduced a syntax error and hosed your system.
 I intend to provide similar scripts for editing and managing `config.php` and other config files.
 So stand-by for those updates.
 In the mean time... _just be very careful_.

-## Supported Use Cases

-This code supports two specific use cases:

-* round-trip encryption
-* at-rest encryption

-The details of how each use case is supported are documented below.

 ## Service Locators